 Why?
 Because the type of fees, which you can command per night or per short stay, will be proportionately far greater than the amount you can charge for a 6-12 month tenancy.

 It may be that, if your serviced accommodation unit is a typical sort of standard buy-to-let, you may get £500 a month for it, depending upon where it is in the country.
 But you may be able to charge something like £80 per night if you’re using it for serviced accommodation.
 Now, of course, you’re not going to necessarily have it occupied every night.
 But you only need a monthly occupancy rate of 20% for those £80 per night to be more than the £500 per month from an assured shorthold tenancy.

 The Downsides of Serviced Accommodation

 So, it all sounds pretty good, but what are the downsides?

-- Well, in many ways, serviced accommodation is more of a business strategy than a property strategy, in that the amount of work that you need to do, is much more intensive.
-In fact, in some ways, if you think about it, serviced accommodation is much like a little B&B, but perhaps, just without the breakfast.
+Well in many ways, serviced accommodation is more of a business strategy than a property strategy.
+The amount of work that you need to do, is much more intensive.
+In fact, serviced accommodation is much like a little B&B, but perhaps, just without the breakfast.

 - Who does all the laundry?

 - Who’s going to do all the work for you?